 I have found this system to work very well for finding my designs.
 And, as I keep collecting more designs, I can adjust the categories and add more as needed or even combine some.

 Making backup copies is easy too.
-Just copy the entire EMBRODIERY DESIGN folder to a backup location (example: external hard drive) on a regular basis.
+Just copy the entire EMBRODIERY DESIGN folder to a backup location (example: external hard drive).
+It’s a good practice to do this every time you add a large group of new designs.

 And, as always, if you have any questions, please send me an email and I will try to help!